 Heart - Emotional Development.

 Hands - Skills Development.

 - Ability to do, skill in doing, and habit of doing.

 - Understanding and appreciating a growing and changing body.

 The 4-H emblem is one of the most recognized logos in America.
 It has proudly represented America’s largest youth organization for decades, and should always be presented and used in a respectful way.
 The emblem represents a standard of quality in youth development which is experiential in nature, meaning that young people learn all kinds of things through 4-H in a hands-on way.

-We encourage 4-H members, club leaders, staff and faculty to familiarize themselves with how the 4-H emblem is suppose to be displayed by referencing the “Use of the 4-H Emblem Graphic Standards” document.
+We encourage 4-H members, club leaders, staff and faculty to familiarize themselves with how the 4-H emblem is suppose to be displayed by referencing the “Use of the 4-H Emblem Graphic Standards” and the IFAS 4-H Branding document.